ItsRRM97/MERN-Boilerplate/README.md

 # MERN-Boilerplate

-This is the my Boilerplate for my MERN Projects
+This is the my Boilerplate for my MERN Projects.
+Edit

 ## Setup
 npm install